Get the latest from TODAY

 Take 10 minutes daily to send newsy e-mails or catch up with quick telephone chats.

-Develop a thick skin
+5. Develop a thick skin

-Walk a mile in your shoes
+6. Walk a mile in your shoes

 If you can’t remember, you owe yourself a pat on the back and a little TLC.
-“I’m caregiving for my 87-year-old mom and 92-year-old father—this soaks up almost 20 hours of every week, and the truth is, it’s draining—I could use a break!” admits geriatric physician Linda Rhodes, M.D., author of The Essential Guide to Caring for Aging Parents.
-Realize that you’re going to have low points and there will be times when you feel overwhelmed.
-Then treat yourself as kindly as you’d treat a friend when it happens.
+“I’m caregiving for my 87-year-old mom and 92-year-old father—this soaks up almost 20 hours of every week, and the truth is, it’s draining—I could use a break!” admits geriatric physician Dr. Linda Rhodes, author of "The Essential Guide for Aging Parents."

-Hang onto your sense of humor
+7. Hang onto your sense of humor

 A lot of days can be downers, but if you look for the levity and savor it when it hits, you’ll feel calmer, happier and more optimistic.
 Plus you’ll struggle with 25 percent fewer tension headaches and muscle pains, say researchers at Lexington’s University of Kentucky.

-Over-prepare for outings
+8. Over-prepare for outings

 Whenever you’re heading out for a trek with your loved one, pack a bag with anything they might need—snacks, a change of clothing, a warm sweater, medication, absorbent undies—so delays or unexpected surprises will be less likely to rattle you.